idumpling/robotx/docs/USAGE.md

 The RobotX is a tool set for automation development with [Robot Framework][Robot Framework].

+The Newest version (since version 0.2.1) can automatically intelligently and dynamically
+partition all automated tests into multiple pcs, and each one of which can be
+executed in parallel.
+The execution can happen on different physical/virtual machines.
+More the partitions, less tests executed on each one.
+That means that if you have multiple pcs you can use them for a combined test run.

+And since all of the partitions start almost at the same time overall test-execution time gets divided by the number of partitions you make. for the usage examples of distributed execution, refer to here.

 Helper
 ------
 #### Get all tools usage info